Dr. Lisa Mirabello's research program is focused on genetic susceptibility to pediatric cancer and the genomics of HPV carcinogenicity.

 Pediatric Cancer Genomics–Osteosarcoma

 Osteosarcoma is the most common primary, malignant bone tumor among children and adolescents.
 Osteosarcoma etiology has remained poorly characterized, and metastatic disease has a poor prognosis.
 Dr. Mirabello is using epidemiologic studies to examine incidence patterns and identify risk groups for this rare cancer.
-She is working to identify genes and pathways that may significantly contribute to risk of osteosarcoma.
-She is using candidate gene and whole-genome approaches to comprehensively explore the relationship between genetic variation and susceptibility to osteosarcoma and clinical outcomes.
-Dr. Mirabello and her colleagues have completed the first international, multi-institution genome-wide association studies (GWAS) of osteosarcoma risk and outcome.
-She is conducting large genomic epidemiologic studies to broadly seek novel germline genetic markers of disease risk and outcome.
+She is using whole-genome approaches, including large genome-wide association studies and whole-exome sequencing, to comprehensively explore the relationship between genetic variation and susceptibility to osteosarcoma.
+Dr. Mirabello and her colleagues have completed the first international, multi-institution genome-wide association studies (GWAS) of osteosarcoma risk.
+She continues to conduct large genomic epidemiologic studies of osteosarcoma, and other pediatric cancers, to broadly seek novel germline genetic markers of disease risk.

 Carcinogenic HPV Genomics